dustinpfister/blog_posts/_posts/threejs-curves-cubicbeziercurve3.md

 layout: post
 categories: three.js
 id: 1027
-updated: 2023-02-11 10:56:42
+updated: 2023-07-03 08:57:53
-version: 1.10
+version: 1.11
 ---

 I would like to expand more on the use of curves in threejs and maybe part of doing that will involve taking another look at what there is to work with when it comes to built in options with curves.
 I have all [ready wrote a blog post on the THREE.QuadraticBezierCurve3 class](/2022/10/21/threejs-curve-quadratic-bezier-curve3) so for this post I will be writing about a few quick examples using the [THREE.CubicBezierCurve3](https://threejs.org/docs/#api/en/extras/curves/CubicBezierCurve3) class.

-Both of these options are built on top of [the base Curve class](https://threejs.org/docs/#api/en/extras/core/Curve) of course, so in any case there are Curve class prototype methods that are very useful such as the get point method.
+Both the Quadratic and Cubic Bezier curve options extend from [the base Curve class](https://threejs.org/docs/#api/en/extras/core/Curve) of course.
+So in any case there are Curve class prototype methods that are very useful such as the get point method just to name one, and both options can be used when working out curve paths.
 However one thing that is nice about this Cubic Bezier Curve Class is that it will allow for two control points rather than just one.
 This might be one of the major reasons why I see a lot of developers choosing the Cubic option over Quadratic as this will allow for a greater degree of flexibility when creating curves for a project.

 <!-- more -->